KevinHock/rtdpyt/docs/contribute.rst

 *Community Effort*
-    There are many valuable ideas in the issue tracker for future enhancements of Read the Docs.
+    There are many valuable ideas in the issue tracker for future enhancements of pyt.
 Unfortunately too many for the core developers to handle all of them.
 Therefore we assign the *Community Effort* label on all the issues that we see as valid for the project but that we currently do not have the resources to work on.
 We encourage community members to work